 In Ofcom's opinion these episodes of Girls in the Playboy Mansion were clearly unsuitable for children.

-being filmed as they posed and were photographed during casting sessions for Playboy magazine.
-In addition, there was a sequence of the lingerie party at the Playboy Mansion which featured numerous scantily clad Playboy glamour models posing for the
+models being filmed as they posed and were photographed during casting sessions for Playboy magazine.
+In addition, there was a sequence of the lingerie party at the Playboy Mansion which featured numerous scantily clad Playboy glamour models

 These broadcasts were therefore in breach of Rule 1.3.